 - Do people call you “DJ ANI”?
 No. I’m not a DJ.
 So it’s just “ANI”.

 - Is this your job?
-No, I have a day job.
+No, this is a passion project!

 - What kind of music do you play?
 Whatever I feel like.
 By myself it’s usually something spacey and jazzy.
 For a performance however it’s minimum 130 bpm with a four-on-the-floor.

 - Do you plan your music ahead of time?
-Nope.
-It’s 100% improv.
-I might practice a technique beforehand, but that’s just practice.
+It’s mostly improv figured out on the fly.